hamroz/Ross-MS/README.md

 - Supermarket Ross (Management System)

 Project description
--  Supermarket Management System that allows Customers as well as Admins explore the managemt system.
+-  Supermarket Management System that allows Customers as well as Admins explore the management system.
 You can add/modify/delete items within the program.
 Simply setup the enviroment (install lib etc)

 #### Software & libraries used:
 - Java, Libraries: javafx-fxml, jfoenix, mysql-connector-java-8.0.25